Friend: “Would you buy a Panamera, or a Semi-D?”

 Jack: “Bobby, look at it this way, a 4-cylinder turbo diesel?
 You will have plenty of those down the road in the future.
 As for a supercharged 6 cylinder?
 Those motors might go extinct in the near future.
 Get the Audi S4.”

 And I’ve never looked back since.
-Yes, it’s less reliable than the Subaru, yes it doesn’t handle as well as the Subaru, it is less spacious and less practical than the 508 SWGT.
-But then, engines are an integral part of what makes up a car and its character.
+Yes, it’s less reliable than the Subaru, yes it doesn’t handle as well as the Subaru, it is less spacious and less practical than the 508 SW GT.
+But engines are an integral part of what makes up a car and its character.
 It’s the mechanicals working in harmony, in complex connections of chains, bearings, shafts that give an engine its very character.
 Although a modern 4 cylinder can make 360hp, it wouldn’t be making it as elegant as a V6 while at it.
 And I made a promise to myself once that my next car’s got to be a V8, and then a V10, and hopefully, a V12 if I’m lucky enough to achieve that.
 After which I would probably then scale back to fooling around in some fuel-sipping Prius - perhaps.

 And maybe that’s why when Porsche wanted me to test out the Panamera 4S and GTS, I was both thrilled and a bit jaded.
 I love the Porsche Panamera all along.
 To me, they’re impossible objects of engineering.
 Like the Cayennes, they’re able to do things their physical size weren’t supposed to.
-Given the way they handled their heft, the manner with which they catered their intended habitats and counter their unintended environments, it shows that it takes way more science, engineering and physics defying efforts to build a Panamera than say a Lotus Elise.
+Given the way they handled their heft, the manner with which they catered their intended habitats and counter their unintended environments, it shows that it takes way more science, effort, engineering and physics defying efforts to build a Panamera than say a Lotus Elise.
 And I’ve always wanted to own a Panamera since I first drove one.
 But having driven every single variant available since they debuted years ago, from the hybrid to the turbo, I’ve since got a bit jaded going about in another Panamera that I can’t yet afford to buy.
 So what’s the part that got me thrilled?
 Well, I get to do a real world comparison of a forced inducted V6 against a highly strung V8.
 The end-result of the whole downsizing trend that’s happening right now.

 The 4S has a twin turbocharged 3-litre V6 making 420hp, the GTS on the other hand has a naturally aspirated 4.8-litre V8 making 440hp, and both utilises all four wheels to put down 520Nm of torque onto the road.
 Not far from what I got used to as my supercharged S4 Avant that makes 333hp and 440Nm stock, and was later chipped to produce 416hp and 520Nm.
 However, the twin turbochargers in the 4S spools so quickly that it completely voids the argument of superchargers being able to develop more immediate punch than turbochargers.
 Not only so, the distinct characteristics of turbochargers not leeching to the power train as revs climb is very much evident here.
 Couple this to the best dual clutch transmission in the business, and the 4S, whose performance is very similar to my car’s on paper, made my smaller and lighter S4 Avant feel a lot slower.

-While the sensation of straight line performance is definitely more memorable and undiscerning for both the 4S and the GTS, it’s the reaction the Panameras gives from every input from the driver that makes them worthwhile the crest from Zuffenhausen.
+While the sensational of straight line performance is definitely more memorable and undiscerning for both the 4S and the GTS, it’s the reaction the Panameras gives from every input from the driver that makes them worthwhile the crest from Zuffenhausen.
 Porsches, as much as pundits would want to hammer on their 190,000 annual volume, which makes them far from being an exotic car maker, is just too damn good in making cars that react to driver’s inputs, regardless of size or form factor, and jumping into the GTS dials this engagement level up north, what with the immediate throttle input and exhaust note output.